💀3.15💀 iLL3aT’s Cold Skeleton Warriors/Archers/Mages ❆ League Starter ❆ All Content ❆

-Like archers, skeleton mages need two green links to clear smoothly, so take one of greater/less multiple projectiles and one of chain/fork/pierce, though you should avoid the GMP & chain combo since both are large less damage multipliers.
+Like archers, skeleton mages need two green links to clear smoothly, so take one of greater/less multiple projectiles and one of chain/fork/pierce, though you should avoid the GMP & chain combo since both are large less damage multipliers with high mana multipliers.
 Combustion is added to spectres to increase fire damage.
 The recommended spectres are primal crushclaws due to their tankiness, aggressiveness, and that skeleton mages cannot apply blind & taunt from ghastly jewel and require another minion to do that for them.
 You also need one fire damage spectre to apply combustion – my suggestion is one Ashblessed Warden (high life) from the Heist Tunnel contracts.

 Hatred for zealotry

 Armageddon brand for storm brand

 Carrion golem for stone golem

 All affixes that focused on cold offensively have been changed for fire

 Misc. note: Anger is okay at lower gem levels, but becomes absolutely terrible at level 30 skeletons.

 (2) Physical Skeletons Variant

 PoB – based on 6(2)’s, but replaced with physical skeleton gems, gear, etc.: